 A word of warning—if you are out collecting elderflowers, make sure you have permission to pick them and never pick flowers from trees on roadsides as they may be tainted with gas fumes.

-Although the cordial does make a refreshing drink, it also is useful in many other recipes, too.
-For a change of pace, look at these other elderflower recipes.
+Although the cordial does make a refreshing drink, it also is useful in many other recipes too.

 - 2.25 pounds/1 k sugar